shopware5/shopware/README.md

         pear install phpunit/DbUnit

 #### Running the tests
-The tests are located in the `tests/Shopware/` Directory
+The tests are located in the `tests/Shopware/` directory

         cd tests/Shopware/

 You can run the entire test suite with the following command: